-Illumine is a space for considered thought, enlightening conversation and friendly debate about Australia’s current educational landscape and the values and philosophy of the School among staff, families, alumnae and the wider community.
+Illumine is a podcast that shares enlightening conversation and friendly debate about Australia’s current educational landscape and the values and philosophy of the School.

-For each episode, Brisbane Girls Grammar School staff share researched essays, followed by in-depth conversation with our Principal, Ms Jacinda Euler, as part of an interview-style podcast.
+For each episode, Brisbane Girls Grammar School staff and community members share researched essays, followed by in-depth conversation with our Principal, Ms Jacinda Euler.

 Brisbane Girls Grammar School opened its new seven-storey Science Learning Centre in October 2020.
 In this episode, Principal, Ms Jacinda Euler, speaks to the building’s architect, Michael Banney, about designing spaces that surprise, delight, and facilitate deep learning.

 Many teachers grew up believing that world history followed an upward trajectory—toward a more free, liberal and democratic future.
 However, democracy—once a beacon of hope—has failed in 25 countries since the turn of the century.
 How can the study of humanities empower students to navigate an increasingly complex world?

 No one is sure who first supposed ‘talking about music is like dancing about architecture’.
 How can Creative Arts teachers effectively teach students to respond to arts stimuli?

 ‘Why?’
 Although it may not be the first question that a young child asks, any parent can attest to the fact that it soon becomes one of the most frequent.
 How can educators harness students’ innate curiosity to develop their scientific literacy skills?